Skip to Content

 Right out of the gate

-Deploying the capabilities of AI is a journey that looks different depending on where the organization starts.
-But we have identified trends that are already emerging.
-Not surprisingly, the focus is on EBITDA improvement, but not exclusively.
-Buyers are looking for a quantifiable ROI out of the box, especially in North America.
-In Europe, AI adopters are navigating a balance between cost savings and risk management driven by regulations.
+Deploying AI capabilities is a journey that varies depending on an organization’s starting point.
+However, certain trends are already emerging.
+Unsurprisingly, the main focus is on EBITDA improvement, though it is not the only driver.
+In North America, buyers prioritize quantifiable ROI out of the box.
+In Europe, AI adopters balance cost savings with risk management driven by regulations.

-In this blog, we’ll explain more about the “passive” AI use cases (where the technology is presenting insights but not acting on them) that can drive immediate benefits.
-In our next installment, we’ll talk more about using the generative AI capabilities to create work products.
+In this blog, we cover “passive” AI use cases, where technology presents insights without taking action.
+These can drive immediate benefits.
+In our next installment, we will discuss generative AI capabilities and how they can create work products.

-These are several use cases where AI is already having an impact on procurement processes – filling in the gaps in legacy systems and processes and reconciling data at a speed and scale that would be impossible without this ground-breaking technology.
+Here are several use cases where AI is already impacting procurement.
+It fills gaps in legacy systems, reconciles data, and operates at a speed and scale impossible without this groundbreaking technology.

 Spend analytics

-Most legacy spend tools are using payments data to provide visibility into spend.
-This has the advantage of accuracy as the payables data comes from the system of records.
+Most legacy spend tools rely on payments data to provide visibility into spend.
+This approach has the advantage of accuracy because the payables data comes directly from the system of record.

-This is a good start, and AI can go several steps further to deliver deeper insights.
-For example, AI can leverage line-item level information from the invoices and other payment documents such as credit card statements, providing visibility at the lowest level and enabling more granular categorization of the spend.
-With this detailed information, it’s possible to separate out charges such as freight, taxes, duties, and overhead fees.
-Coupling proven traditional spend analysis methodologies with the power of AI elevates the value of spend analytics to achieve full spectrum data visibility and spotlight opportunities for savings and process improvements.
+While this is a solid starting point, AI can take spend analysis several steps further to deliver deeper insights.
+For instance, AI can leverage line-item details from invoices and other payment documents, such as credit card statements.
+This provides visibility at the lowest level and enables more granular categorization of spend.
+With this level of detail, it becomes possible to separate charges like freight, taxes, duties, and overhead fees.
+By combining traditional spend analysis methodologies with AI, organizations can achieve full-spectrum data visibility and uncover opportunities for savings and process improvements.

 Furthermore, AI enhances purchase price variance analysis for the same items across different suppliers, locations, and seasons.
-For example, one of dSilo’s customers, which operates over 340 hospitality facilities across the US, can compare costs for common items such as linens to see the best prices available.
-Another example is where one of ProcureAbility’s clients is using a static AI to assess spend/usage patterns from the last five years to produce recommendations such as quarter-end, volume-based discounts, or long-term capacity lock ins.
-This information is then fed into the quarterly strategic sourcing and contracting pipeline to capture value.
+For example, one of dSilo’s customers, operating over 340 hospitality facilities across the U.S., can compare costs for common items like linens to identify the best prices available.
+Similarly, a ProcureAbility client uses a static AI to assess spend and usage patterns over the past five years.
+The AI then generates recommendations such as quarter-end discounts, volume-based pricing, or long-term capacity lock-ins.
+This information feeds directly into the quarterly strategic sourcing and contracting pipeline, enabling the organization to capture measurable value.

 Category management

-One of ProcureAbility’s clients is using static AI to review all past category plans, spend profiles, sourcing and contracting databases to have a recommended category plan that gets refined based on the stakeholder interviews.
-Historically, this approach was imperfect science where category managers had to spend a significant amount of time to analyze and synthesize information before putting the category plan together and now with AI, they are able to spend time on gathering inputs and doing what-if analyses vs. synthesizing data.
+One of ProcureAbility’s clients uses static AI to review past category plans, spend profiles, and sourcing and contracting databases.
+The AI generates a recommended category plan that is refined through stakeholder interviews.
+Historically, category managers had to spend significant time analyzing and synthesizing this information.
+With AI, they can now focus on gathering inputs and performing what-if analyses instead of manual data synthesis.

 Contract management